 The war on drugs by the government has been waged for decades.
-However, there’s now a growing viewpoint that addiction is a disease that needs to be treated, rather than being viewed as a criminal problem.
-With over 170 deaths caused by heroin overdoses in 2016, and a significant amount of those occurring in the streets of Richmond and Abbotsford alone, the call for the implementation of a safe injecting room (SIR) in Richmond is a step closer to acknowledging a growing support for harm minimisation from drug use.
+However, there’s now a growing viewpoint that addiction is a disease that needs to be treated, rather than be viewed as a criminal problem.
+With over 170 deaths caused by heroin overdoses in 2016, and a significant amount of those occurring in the streets of Richmond and Abbotsford alone, the approval of a 6-month trial for a safe injecting room (SIR) in Richmond is a step closer to acknowledging a growing support for harm minimisation from drug use.

 Dr Matthew Dunn, Senior Lecturer from Deakin University’s Faculty of Health, says the perception that these centres encourage drug use or pose a risk to the community is unfounded.
 ‘There is some evidence to suggest that safe injecting rooms may reduce drug-related crime in areas where they operate.
 Importantly, there is also a reduction in drug-related paraphernalia such as used needles being discarded in public places.’

 In addition to community advantages, users themselves benefit, as Dr Dunn says there is a body of evidence that says those who inject in public places are at higher risk at rushing their injection and potentially overdosing.
 ‘A medically supervised injecting centre removes that element of rushing to use the drug, and therefore the harm,’ Dr Dunn says.
 One of the major benefits of SIRs is that if someone overdoses, trained medical professionals are there to save their life, whereas a user may die if injecting in a public place.
 ‘In fact, no one has ever died in a medically supervised injecting centre anywhere in the world,’ Dr Dunn explains.

 'There is some evidence to suggest that safe injecting rooms may reduce drug-related crime in areas where they operate.'

 Dr Matthew Dunn,